Patient Education for Fluid Electrolyte and Acid-Base Risk

 - diuretics - Medication counseling target for fluid-loss risk.

-- discharge-education - Structured education process improves outpatient safety.
+- continuity-of-care-during-evaluation-phase - Structured education process improves outpatient safety.

 Self-Check